 Eureka will surprise you… I think.
 Sometimes it’s really annoying.
 And sometimes it’s funny.
 It’s a pleasant sort of quirky, sweet and geeky and unexpected.
 Which quickly leads us to the first writing lesson:

 Defy Your Genre

 When you think of sci-fi you probably think of drama.
 Dark or dystopian.
 You don’t often think of comedy.
 Or at least I don’t.

 Eureka is Mayberry with a sci-fi twist.
 It’s quirky.
 Sort of witty at times.
-They did these public service announcements that I can’t find the videos anywhere but that captured so much of the tone of the show.
+They did these public service announcements – I can’t find the videos anywhere but they captured so much of the tone of the show.

 Allison Blake: Is someone you know trying to create a black hole?
 Don’t be afraid to tell an adult.
 Because friends don’t let friends destroy reality.